Skip to main content

 • Milestones module

-And from the Skills, Job Titles, Discussion Groups, and User Groups module by clicking from the menu.
+And from the Skills, Job Titles, Discussion Groups, and User Groups module by clicking Resource Load from the Common menu.

 The Resource Load view opens.